 What to Expect

-However you choose to travel with us, the core stays the same: original routes, founders in the field, active days, honest comfort, and a level of immersion that’s hard to find elsewhere.
+However you travel with us, the core stays the same: original routes, active days, honest comfort, and a level of immersion that’s increasingly rare.

 Motion-filled days

 If you’re here to get outside and actually experience the landscape, you’re in the right place.
-The Espinhaço is a wonderland for active travelers, and our crossings are built to make the most of it.
+The Espinhaço rewards active travelers, and there’s no better way to experience it than by moving through it.

 It’s not just that trekking, riding, overlanding, and paddling are some of the most fulfilling ways we know to move through a place—they’re often the only ways to get from point A to point B in the range.

-If you’re joining one of our Expeditions or a Journey, you should expect long, highly active days—often with 15–25 km on foot or horseback and significant elevation change over varied mountain terrain.
+Regardless of how you travel with us, you should expect long, active days—often with 15–25 km on foot or horseback and significant elevation change over varied mountain terrain.

-Arriving in good physical condition is always a good idea, but you don’t need to be a seasoned trekker or elite athlete to enjoy our trips.
-In our experience, the travelers who thrive here are those who like a challenge, are curious about the world around them, and enjoy living each day fully.
+Arriving in good physical condition is always a good idea, but you don’t need to be a seasoned trekker or elite athlete to be here.
+In our experience, the travelers who thrive are those willing to push through the miles for the sake of depth, who are drawn to continuity rather than highlights, and who enjoy living each day fully.

 Empty trails